jakubkid/MPC_project/README.md

     * 3rd order polynomial was fitted because it can estimate turns well enought and oscillations are less probable than with higher order polynomials.
 * Latency handling
     * Latency is handled in main.cpp current car position is shifted with assumption that turn rate and speed won't change in that time.
+* Problem with reference track
+    * Reference track jumps widely when traveling throught corners at hight speed, It looks like simulator problem

+    ![Reference path problem][Problem]

 ## Dependencies